How to become an Agile Coach

 As an Agile Coach, you’re in a position to create and motivate high-performing teams by imparting Agile methodologies through open communication and team collaboration.

 The Agile Coach ensures that the team is working together in the most effective way possible.
-The role is different from the program/project manager whose task is to ensure that everyone is clear about the functionality of their roles.
+The role is different from the program/project manager whose task is to ensure that everyone is clear about the functionality of their role.

 An Agile Coach requires a combination of project management experience and leadership skills: